pbht/arbitrage-timer/README.md

 1. Clone the repo to use it locally with `git clone https://github.com/pbht/arbitrage-timer.git`
 2. cd into the repo with `cd arbitrage-timer`
 3. Build with `cargo build --release`
 4. Run with `./target/release/arbitrage-timer --exchanges EXCHANGE1 EXCHANGE2 --ticker TICKER` to use the default value for the arbitrage threshold, 0.5%.
 This can be specified with the `--threshold THRESHOLD` flag.
-For example, `--threshold 0.01` times how long an arbitrage of over 1% exists.
-Currently, the script accepts exchange inputs of `hyperliquid`, `binance`, and `gate-io`.
+For example, `--threshold 0.01` times how long a arbitrage opportunities of over 1% exist.

+The script currentlt accepts exchange inputs of
+- `hyperliquid`
+- `binance`
+- `gate-io`

 # EXAMPLE
 `./target/release/arbitrage-timer --exchanges hyperliquid binance --ticker ETH --threshold 0.0005`